appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 #### SMTP Settings

+Appcircle needs an SMTP server to send emails for operations such as user authorization, Testing Distribution, notification emails.

 - `SMTP Host`: Domain or IP address of the SMTP server.
 - `SMTP Port`: Port number of the SMTP server.
 - `SMTP SSL/TLS`: Set to 'true' if the SMTP server uses SSL/TLS protocol for secure communication, typically on port 465.